Targeted attack: mechanisms by which ovarian cancers suppress the immune system

 Funding: This work was supported by NIH/ NCI R21CA184469 and R21CA199544 grants to Tonya J. Webb.

-Provenance: This is a Guest Correspondence commissioned by Section Editor Da Li (Department of Obstetrics and Gynecology, Shengjing Hospital of China Medical University, Shenyang, China).
+Provenance and Peer Review: This article was commissioned and reviewed by the Section Editor Da Li (Department of Obstetrics and Gynecology, Shengjing Hospital of China Medical University, Shenyang, China).

 - Ataseven B, Chiva LM, Harter P, et al. FIGO stage IV epithelial ovarian, fallopian tube and peritoneal cancer revisited.
 Gynecol Oncol 2016;142:597-607.
 [Crossref] [PubMed]